Reading and autism. Many think teaching our kids this vital skill is impossible. I'm here to prove them wrong.

 That’s why it was extremely important to me that my son C learn to read.

-I am now close to finishing a book on exactly how I taught my son to read, and how you can do the same for your child.
+Now I have just completed and published a book on exactly how I taught my son to read, and how you can do the same for your child.

 I’m just going to give you a summary of the techniques and tools that I've used for teaching reading.
 Each technique links to a separate page that will give you more details on how I've used those methods.